PazLevi46/olist-ecommerce-analysis/data/README.md

-Processed datasets used for the Power BI dashboard.
+This folder contains the processed datasets used in the Power BI dashboard.
+The original Olist dataset is publicly available and is linked in the main project README.